kaihendry/dabase.com/content/blog/path-to-production.md

 1. git commit and git push # dev is default
 2. git push stg <commit> # cut a dev commit to staging account
-3. git push prd <commit> # promote same commit to production
+3. git push prd <commit> # promote the tested stg commit to production

+Need to rollback?
+With `git push $env $prev_commit`, you effectively practice **gitops** since deployments map to your git code state.

 Pros: